-Timing is key for Cancer patients scheduling COVID-19 vaccine
+Timing is key for cancer patients scheduling COVID-19 vaccine

 According to the CDC, those with cancer are at increased risk of severe illness from COVID-19.
 Yet, many cancer patients are unsure if they should get the vaccine because of their treatments, surgeries, and even how cancer cells work in the body.

-The Medical Director for Oncology at St. Peter’s Health Partners said it’s a matter of when cancer patients should receive the vaccine rather than if they should get it at all.
+Dr. Ajaz M. Khan, the Medical Director for Oncology at St. Peter’s Health Partners, said it’s a matter of when cancer patients should receive the vaccine rather than if they should get it at all.

 “We want to make sure we protect them before they start treatments, said Khan.
 “If they’re on treatment, we want to make sure we can give them the shot when it works in terms of mounting immune response.”